 It’s happening in New York — a state that frequently serves as a starting point for legal trends that then sweep the rest of the county.

-The new bill would require providers in the state to break 24-hour care shifts in half or into smaller units — effectively making the state’s 13-hour care rule obsolete.
+The new bill would require providers in the state to break 24-hour care shifts in half or into smaller units — unless caregivers voluntarily agree to work shifts longer than 12 hours — effectively making the state’s 13-hour care rule obsolete.

 The rule, which was recently the focus of a contentious lawsuit, says that a caregiver on a 24-hour shift only has to be paid for 13 hours of work.
 The catch is that the rule only applies if the employee is given breaks of three hours total for meals and eight hours for sleep, five of which must be uninterrupted.

 Throughout the past several years, a slew of home-based care workers have sued over that rule, arguing that they should be entitled to 24 hours of pay while working a 24-hour shift.
 The lawsuits came to a head in March, when the New York Court of Appeals upheld the state’s 13-hour rule after a months-long back and forth.